mitthrawnuruodo/markdown-test/README.md

     This footnote also has been made with a different syntax using 4 spaces for new lines.
 ```

+## Escape markdown formatting

+You can tell GitHub to ignore (or escape) Markdown formatting by using `\` before the Markdown character.

 Let's rename \*our-new-project\* to \*our-old-project\*.